-Accommodation must be paid in full for the period of residence requested, at least one week before the residence period begins.
-However students are urged to pay as soon as they receive an offer letter, to secure a room.
+Accommodation may be paid in full for a trimester or for an academic year.
+If one of these options is selected, the full payment must be received at least one week before the residence period begins.
 If the student wishes to extend their stay beyond the contracted time period, they must pay in full for the next period, at least one week before the current period of residence ends.

-Alternatively, students may pay their accommodation fees monthly, in advance.
+Alternatively, students may pay their accommodation fees monthly.
+Payments must be received before each month in residence begins.